glue-viz/glue/doc/developer_guide/roadmap.rst

 We therefore need to work on more efficient ways to show scatter plot data.
-In particular, we could explore methods that rasterize the points extremely efficiently, or methods that sub-sample the points in smart ways (for example, neighbouring points could be replaced by a slightly larger point).
+In particular, we could explore methods that rasterize the points extremely efficiently, or methods that sub-sample the points in smart ways (for example, neighboring points could be replaced by a slightly larger point).

 Related GitHub issues: `#722 <https://github.com/glue-viz/glue/issues/722>`_